tutorial

 A Docker image essentially packages software into standardized units for reproducible development and deployment.
 It's a lightweight, standalone, executable piece of software that includes everything needed to run an application – all the code, runtime, system tools, system libraries and settings.

 Once you've installed Docker on your macOS machine, you can browse Docker Hub for available ROS images.
-Download – or "pull" – your desired image (in this case, ROS 1 Noetic) from Docker Hub:
+Download (pull) your desired image (in this case, ROS 1 Noetic) from Docker Hub:

 Verify that you've downloaded the correct image: